Aspen in October - a few tips

 As every year since 1998, the "John Denver Week" will take place again this October in Aspen -- lots of events in memory of John and his music, concerts, sing alongs, hikes, campfires...

-The first dates and events have been announced - certainly more will be added as time passes.
+The first dates and events will soon be announced.